-Title Partnership Report

-This paper is for in formation.

-Executive Summary s report is to provide the Committee with an overview of ments and developments undertaken by partners within collaborative.

-Recommended action for the Committee The Committee is a asked to note the update.
+Title Partnership Report This paper is for in This paper is for information .
+Executive Summary The purpose of this report is to provide the Committee with an overview of key work, improvements and developments undertaken by partners within the One Bromley collaborative.
+Recommended action for the Committee The Committee is asked to note the update.
 Potential Conflicts of Interest None.
-None.

-Key risks & mitigations Not Applicable

-Impacts of this proposal Equality impact Not Applicable

-Financial impact Not Applicable

-Public Engagement Not Applicable

-Wider support for this proposal Other Committee Discussion/ Internal Engagement Not Applicable

-Author: Joint report from SEL ICB, the PRUH, Oxleas, St Christophers Hospice, Bromley Council Adult Social Care, Bromley Third Sector Enterprise (BTSE), Bromley Healthcare, Bromley GP Alliance (BGPA), Bromley Primary Care Networks, Bromley Public Health

-Clinical lead: Not Applicable

-Executive sponsor: Dr Angela Bhan, Place Executive Lead
+Key risks & mitigations Not Applicable Impacts of this proposal Equality impact Not Applicable Financial impact Not Applicable Public Engagement Not Applicable Wider support for this proposal Other Committee Discussion/ Internal Engagement Not Applicable Author: Joint report from SEL ICB, the PRUH, Oxleas, St Christophers Hospice, Bromley Council Adult Social Care, Bromley Third Sector Enterprise (BTSE), Bromley Healthcare, Bromley GP Alliance (BGPA), Bromley Primary Care Networks, Bromley Public Health Clinical lead: Not Applicable Executive sponsor: Dr Angela Bhan, Place Executive Lead